Last Updated: November 14, 2024

 FAQs

-The compounding of APY can vary; it might be daily, monthly, or annually.
+The compounding of APY can vary; it might be daily, weekly, monthly, annually or semi-annually.
 This depends on the specific terms of the account.

 Placing $10,000 in an account with a 5.00% APY, compounded annually, means you would earn $500 in interest over the first year, bringing your total balance to $10,500.